Hexzanity/CRUD-DJANGO/README.md

 8. Finish the Installation

 After all installation, go open the visual studio and click open folder in "Bootcamp-Django Folder". then click the New Terminal to Run the Project.
+This project was based from the Coding BoothCamp Files.
+No other extension added at the system.

 Just input "python manage.py runserver"